 Mindful Engagement, Pulling it all Together

 Why might we not be achieving our goals then?
-Because we aren’t ensuring our mindful engagement in them.
+Because we aren’t ensuring our conscious engagement with them.
 I’m betting we can all identify with this.

 We start a goal, such as increasing our exercise activities, losing 20 pounds, or saving $1000, but we don’t satisfy all the rules of engagement if you will, to assist us in achieving the goal.